Drag-and-drop issue (ticket) ordering

 Maybe the source code if this plugin could be of interest for a more generic issue ordering plugin.

-#15 Updated by Bodo Maass about 6 years ago
+#15 Updated by Bodo Maass over 6 years ago

 By looking at this I also found the Stuff To Do Plugin.
 Someone made a patch to allow it to run on Redmine 2.0.
 It has a nice implementation of the reordering-by-dragging that is requested here, albeit only for a specific view.

 If this code could be applied to all issue views in Redmine, that would be awesome.
 Unfortunately I don't know Ruby and Redmine well enough to attempt this myself.

-#17 Updated by Terence Mill about 6 years ago
+#17 Updated by Terence Mill over 6 years ago

 We tried some drag'n'drop plugins, but decided to make our own: https://github.com/Textalk/apilapse